Everything Agents Need to Know About Selling in State-Based Marketplaces

 Which States Utilize SBMs?

-Currently, there are 18 states that use SBMs and three states (AR, OR, and VA) that use SBM-FPs.
-Two states (GA and VA) are planning to transition to an SBM for fall 2023.
+Currently, there are 19 states and D.C. that use SBMs and three states (AR, IL and OR) that use SBM-FPs.
+Georgia is now a state-based marketplace.
 Use the map below to see if your state participates in an SBM, and if Ritter supports products in your state!

 State Health Insurance Marketplace Types